 The first spotlight in this mini-series, Buffy Jamison, has been blazing a trail for queer folks of color and marginalized communities over the past decade.

-All photos taken by Jami Milne, received permission from IQCCC and Buffy to use in this story.
+All photos taken by Jami Milne, and user with permission from IQCCC and Buffy Jamison

 While most people seem to lose a part of their soul every time they log on to a video chat, Buffy Jamison is the opposite.
 Even over Zoom, Jamison’s a spotlight: all passion and energy that shines right through the screen, powered by her completely unfettered enthusiasm and zeal for the incredibly important work she does.